mandelsoft/kubelink/README.md

 To connect the service networks of multiple clusters their service ip ranges must be disjoint, for example 100.64.0.0/20, 100.64.0.16.0/20 and so on.

+Optionally only the mesh endpoints can be used to address services in a cluster mesh using the [Mesh Service](#mesh-services) feature.
+Hereby not even the service networks must be disjoint, instead services can explicilty be exposed by a dedicated mesh service resource assigning a mesh IP to a local service.

 Every cluster participating in such a mesh requires an endpoint with an externally accessible
 IP address with an assigned DNS name.
 This is typically achieved by defining